 Do you prefer an exclusive neighborhood in which you’ll find more modern homes with the potential to live on the water?
 Is being close to an urban downtown area important to you?
 Consider Davis Islands just south of Downtown Tampa, Snell Isle which is just north of Downtown St. Pete or the greater Clearwater area including the neighboring cities Belleair and Belleair Beach.

-How about we make this easy for you.
+I’ll make this easy for you.
 You can reach out to us here and let us know a little bit about yourself and your real estate search.
 We can then help you narrow down your search once we learn a little bit more about your lifestyle and real estate goals.
-Thank for reading and have a great day!
+You can also email us at firstname.lastname@example.org – Thank for reading and have a great day!